-Now, discuss in your tutor group how to play the game with student teachers.
+Now, discuss in your student teacher group how to play the game with pupils.
 For example:

-- How can you help your student teachers to learn about classification after playing the game (e.g. classification of living things)? - Which concepts can student teachers learn or revise by playing the game? - How will you organise the classroom space to play the game? - How many groups can you form, considering your class size? - Do you have enough materials to make all the sets you will need during the lesson? - Will you make the cards in advance?
-Or will your students create the cards themselves?
-The student teachers can do this in groups, so that everyone is involved.
+- How can you help your pupils to learn about classification after playing the game (e.g. classification of living things)? - Which concepts can pupils learn or revise by playing the game? - How will you organise the classroom space to play the game? - How many groups can you form, considering your class size? - Do you have enough materials to make all the sets you will need during the lesson? - Will you make the cards in advance?
+Or will your pupils create the cards themselves?
+The pupils can do this in groups, so that everyone is involved.